cujojs/most/docs/api.md

 ## Combining higher-order streams

-You can read more about higher-order streams in the [Concepts section](#higherorderstreams).
+You can read more about higher-order streams in the [Concepts doc](concepts.md#higher-order-streams).

 ### switch